kallaway/100-days-of-code/r1-log.md

 ### R1D63-64
 Working on the random quote app in #React.
 Structure and functionality completed, I need to make the styling and deployment.
 I think it'll be on Heroku.

+### R1D65
+Started a new miniproject in #ReactJS - a markdown previewer.
+Project-based learning is the most effective way, cannot stress that enough.